Jeremy Pena Preview, Player Props: Astros vs. Rangers

-Jeremy Pena -- with a slugging percentage of .590 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on September 5 at 8:05 PM ET.
+Jeremy Pena -- with a slugging percentage of .591 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros versus the Texas Rangers, with Max Scherzer on the hill, on September 6 at 8:05 PM ET.

-He had two hits (going 2-for-6 with an RBI) in his most recent game against the Rangers.
+He racked up three hits (going 3-for-6) in his last game against the Rangers.

 Jeremy Pena Game Info & Props vs. the Rangers